 This is not infrequently the case in acute diseases

-[especially if you’re dealing with acute diseases]
+[especially if you’re dealing with an acute disease]

 but in more chronic diseases, on the other hand, a single dose of an appropriately selected homoeopathic remedy will at times complete even with but slowly progressive improvement and give the help which such a remedy in such a case can accomplish naturally within 40, 50, 60, 100 days.